RafalSebastian/AutoGen_AI_Lawyer/README.md

 Please forgive me if you find the layout of this repository a bit messy.
 I'm new to GitHub.

-I have performed several experiments using AutoGen and different Agnet setup and definistions.
+I have performed several experiments using AutoGen with different Agnet setup and definistions.